Exceptional In Home Dementia Care Examples: Hugs not Drugs

 And then I decided, no, this is exceptional dementia care of the highest order.

-This is why health professionals call ‘Daughterly Care’ when they are supporting and caring for client living with dementia”.
+This is why health professionals call ‘Daughterly Care’ when they are supporting and caring for a client living with a dementia condition”.

 Our extremely anxious client was soon comforted to sleep, which was just what her brain needed – a rest – time out to re-charge.
 She was free of her anxiety and fears all without psychotropic medication.
 Her specific needs were met at the exact time she was expressing herself.